 - Cross-platform / Hybrid apps developers

 - Xamarin, etc

-Embedded developers can use hardware that is not normally classified as a computer.
+Among types of software development jobs, there are embedded enterprise developers that can use hardware that is not normally classified as a computer.
 For example, microcontrollers, real-time systems, electronic interfaces, set-top boxes, consumer devices, IoT devices, hardware drivers, and serial data transmission all fall into this category.

 Embedded developers usually use languages such as C, C++, Assembly, Java, or proprietary technologies, frameworks, and toolkits for their work.

 Database developers, also known as database programmers, are mainly responsible for creating and implementing computer databases.
 They determine the best database management system for a specific client, test the efficiency and performance of the database program, and troubleshoot and correct problems.